Charan0302/CharanTest/README.md

-2. What are tags in HTML?
+Q2.
+What are tags in HTML?
 Explain the each category of tag with an Example.

-Ans.
 Headings:
 <h1> to <h6>: Used for defining different levels of headings.
 Example: <h1>This is a Heading</h1>

 Paragraphs and Text Formatting:
-<p>: Used to define paragraphs of text.
+p: Used to define paragraphs of text.
 Example: <p>This is a paragraph.</p>

 Links:
-<a>: Used to create hyperlinks.
+a: Used to create hyperlinks.
 Example: <a href="https://www.google.com">Visit Example Website</a>

 Lists:
-<ul>: Used for creating unordered (bulleted) lists.
+ul: Used for creating unordered (bulleted) lists.
 Example: <ul>
            <li>Item 1</li>
            <li>Item 2</li>
          </ul>

 Tables:
-<table>: Used to create tables.
+table: Used to create tables.

-3. Explain the working Procedure of Virtual DOM.
+Q3.
+Explain the working Procedure of Virtual DOM.
-Ans.

 1) The Virtual DOM (VDOM) is a concept used in web development frameworks like React to improve performance and opƟmize updates to the user interface.